m5n/netflix-ratings-extractor/README.md

 1. Go to Netflix and log in.
 1. Navigate to the `Your Account` page via the profile menu at the top-right.
 1. In the `MY PROFILE` section, follow the `Ratings` link.
-1. At the top of your ratings page find the start/stop buttons and results area.
+1. At the top of your ratings page find the start/stop buttons and the script's output area.
 1. Click the start button.
-1. When the script finishes, you can copy the data in the results area to somewhere else (e.g. into a spreadsheet) for further processing.
+1. When the script finishes, you can copy the data in the output area to a new text file or to somewhere else for further processing (e.g. a spreadsheet).
 The first row has the column titles.
 Columns are tab-separated.

 A Netflix movie URL can be reconstructed like so: `https://www.netflix.com/title/<netflix_id>`